 We provide info & resources to those affected by clergy sexual misconduct (CSM) & ministries desiring to be a safe place.

-Has the issue of clergy sexual misconduct (CSM)/clergy sexual abuse (CSA) impacted your life, even though you personally were not a victim of the abuse?
-If you have been affected by CSM, whether it is because it occurred in your church or happened to your loved one or spouse, we welcome you to learn more about CSM and how you can respond in a way that is both healing for you and helpful to the healing process of the victim(s).
+Has the issue of clergy sexual misconduct (CSM)/adult clergy sexual abuse (ACSA) impacted your life, even though you personally were not a victim of the abuse?
+If you have been affected by CSM, whether it is because it occurred in your church or happened to your loved one or spouse, we welcome you to learn more about CSM and how you can respond in a way that is both healing for you and helpful to the healing process of the survivors(s).

 CSM Research Insights is our free quarterly digest that delivers concise yet impactful explorations into research on clergy sexual misconduct (CSM) against adults, survivor stories, and expert perspectives.
 Our approach is to bridge the gaps between academic research, survivor journeys, and expert viewpoints, offering focused content that brings depth to the conversation on adult clergy sexual abuse.
 We aim to foster a community that values understanding, resilience, and expert knowledge.
 See the archive.